Profile picture.

 At the End of Synthesis: Narrowing Program Candidates

-International Conference on Software Engineering: New Ideas and Emerging Technologies Results Track
+International Conference on Software Engineering: New Ideas and Emerging Technologies Results Track (ICSE NIER)

 2017